MdFazlulKarimKhondakar/Objective-Labeling/ReadMe.txt

-1. The data were collected using Emotv Epoc Flex, with a sampling frequency of 128 Hz.
+1. The data were collected using Emotiv Epoc Flex, with a sampling frequency of 128 Hz.

 2. 36 subjects participated in the study; each was exposed to 3 stimuli, making a total (36*3) 108 files.